daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user could be able to go back to a previous location in the content
+#### The user must be able to go back to a previous location in the content

-A "go back" feature within the reading application allows users to explicitly return to a previous location after navigating through a digital publication, for example, after following an internal link, jumping to a search result, or accessing a glossary entry.
-While some screen readers offer limited navigation history, an in-app "go back" function provides a more predictable and user-controlled experience, and it benefits users who do not use screen readers as well.
-This is particularly beneficial for users with print disabilities, as it supports orientation and reduces cognitive load.
-The application could optionally support multiple location histories to enhance usability across complex publications.
+A "go back" feature within the reading application must allow users to explicitly return to a previous location after navigating through a digital publication, for example, after following an internal link, reading a footnote or reference, jumping to a search result, or accessing a glossary entry.

+While some screen readers offer limited navigation history, an in-app "go back" function provides a more predictable and user-controlled experience, and benefits users who do not use screen readers as well.

+The application should support multiple location histories.

-Priority: Could-have
+Priority: Must-have

 ### Screen Reader Support